X-LANCE/SLAM-LLM/examples/aispeech_asr/README.md

 - **Deepspeed training**: Supports DeepSpeed training to significantly reduce memory usage.
 - **Multi-machine multi-GPU inference**: Supports distributed inference across multiple machines and GPUs to reduce evaluation time.
 - **Dynamic frame batching**: Dynamically combines frames based on audio size rather than using a fixed batch size, significantly reducing training and evaluation time (reduces training time by 3/4 for 100,000 hours of data).
-- **Ascend NPU compatibility**: Optimized for compatibility with Ascend NPU.

 This example is modified from `mala_asr_slidespeech`.